pvcraven/arcade_book/source/chapters/08_functions/functions.rst

 Eventually we'll learn to write our own modules we import.
-Right now, we couldn't do that with our code because attempting to import the code would run it, not just make the functions available for us to use.
+Right now, we couldn't do that with our code because attempting to import the code would actually *run* it.
+What we want is simply to make the functions available for us to use.

-With that in mind, a better habit to get into is to check if we are trying to import the file.
+With that in mind, a better habit to get into is to check if we are trying to ``import`` the file before calling the ``main`` function.
-The statement for this looks a little weird.
+The statement, in this next example, looks a little weird.
 In fact, it is weird enough I just look it up and copy/paste it any time I want to use it.
-Don't worry about understanding how it works yet.
+Don't worry about understanding *how* it works yet, just realize it is a good practice and why.

 .. code-block:: python
     :linenos:
+    :caption: Check to make sure we aren't importing the file before calling ``main``.
     :emphasize-lines: 14-17

     def print_hello():